-The fair value of the debt investments in subsidiaries approximates their face value unless the equity value of the subsidiary is determined to be negative (i.e. the loan to the subsidiary is impaired).
-In these cases, the fair value of the loan to the subsidiary is adjusted for the equity shortfall.
+The fair value of the debt investments in subsidiaries approximates their face value unless the face value of the debt exceeds the net assets available to repay the debt (i.e. the loan to the subsidiary is impaired).
+In these cases, the value of the loan is written down to the value of the available net assets.

-(b) Public equity investments
+• Public equity investments